The Text That Started It All

 Her not responding to a text isn't neglect — it's ADHD time blindness.
 Him needing advance warning isn't being difficult — it's autism needing predictability.

-When we stopped judging each other's quirks as character flaws and started seeing them as different operating systems, everything got easier.
+When we stopped judging each other's quirks as character flaws and started seeing them as different ways our brains are wired, everything got easier.

 4. Build in Repair